open-telemetry/opentelemetry-collector-contrib/extension/opampextension/README.md

   - `ws`: The OpAMP websocket transport settings.
     - `tls`: TLS settings.
     - `headers`: HTTP headers to set.
+    - `auth`: The ID of an auth extension to use for authentication.

 The following settings are optional for the HTTP client: